pierre-rouleau/about-erlang/README.rst

 `Spawned Shelter`_                                      A collection of articles, videos and books for learning Erlang,
                                                         and other BEAM languages like Elixir, LFE and EFene.
 **Erlang Build/Install Tools**
+Homebrew_                                               Install pre-built version of Erlang.
+`Erlang Solutions`_ ErlangInstaller_                    Install pre-built versions of Erlang with macOS GUI
+                                                        application ErlangInstaller_ froom `Erlang Solutions`_.
-kerl_                                                   Easy building and installing of Erlang/OTP asdf-vm_                                                Package manager - can install Erlang, Elixir and other
+kerl_                                                   Easy building and installing of Erlang/OTP from source. asdf-vm_                                                Package manager - can install Erlang, Elixir and other
-                                                        systems.
+                                                        systems from source.

 **Erlang Libraries**
 `Erlang Libraries @ Erlang.org`_                        Describes what is an Erlang OTP library.